Xubuntu/wiki.xubuntu.org/Iso-Testing.md

 ![](images/qa/downloads.png)

-If you are going to be regularly testing the iso ^1^, you might look at using [Zsync](https://help.ubuntu.com/community/ZsyncCdImage) to only download differences between your local copy and the released daily image.
+If you are going to be regularly testing the iso, you might look at using [Zsync](https://help.ubuntu.com/community/ZsyncCdImage) to only download differences between your local copy and the released daily image^1^.

 This can make some difference in the amount to download, particularly useful if your speed is slow, spotty or you have download limits.